APPTAINER.. _deploy_mspass_on_HPC:

 HPC clusters are designed to run large jobs and are not well-suited to interactive work.
 We reiterate that you are advised to develop your notebook on a desktop system using docker and a small subset of the data you need to process.
 This section assumes you have such a workflow debugged and ready to release on the full data set.
 It also assumes you aren’t a trailblazer and you have a template “job script” you or someone else at your institute has created that you only need to modify.

-The standard way to run a mspass “job” on HPC systems is through a set of unix shell scripts.
+This section describes how to create a mspass “job” on HPC system as a set of unix shell scripts.
 We use that model because all HPC centers use the unix shell as the “job control” language.
 Old-timers from the days of mainframe computers from IBM and CDC may remember older, more primitive job control languages like the long dead IBM JCL (job control language).
 The concept is the same but today the language is a version of the unix shell.
 At present all our examples use the shell dialect called bash, but you are free to use any shell dialect supported by the cluster operating system.

 Our standard template uses three shell scripts that work together to run a mspass workflow.
 The section heading titles below use the names of the template files.
 You can, of course change any of the file names provided you know how they are used.